Luis Arraez Preview, Player Props: Marlins vs. Dodgers

 Luis Arraez At The Plate

-- He ranks first in batting average, fourth in on base percentage, and 43rd in slugging among the qualifying hitters in MLB play.
+- He ranks first in batting average, fourth in on base percentage, and 43rd in slugging among qualified hitters in MLB action.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.